Back to all articles

 Medical interventions

-• Antiviral medications: For those with frequent outbreaks, doctors may prescribe antiviral medications like acyclovir, valacyclovir, or famciclovir.
+• Antiviral medications: For those with frequent outbreaks, doctors may prescribe antiviral medications.
 These can be taken short-term or long-term to prevent outbreaks [6][8].

 • Lysine supplements: Taking lysine orally using lysine cream may help reduce the frequency of outbreaks.